 AEC News You Can Use

-Thanks to the Wisconsin Development News for originally sharing this story.
+Thanks to Ken at Wisconsin Development News for sharing this story originally.

 Manhattan Construction Co. and Stantec Architecture told a school board they are working to determine the cause while work is still underway.